wesmangum/DnD-Character-Toolkit/user_stories.md

   * Physical Appearance (Text)

-##User Determines the Abilities for a New Character
+##User Fleshes out Description of New Character

 As a User
-In order to determine my proficiences in the field
-I wnat to distribute points to my different Abilities
+In order to make my character a living being in this fantasy universe I want to add description to my character

 ###Acceptance Criteria
-* A Page appears, where the User can choose their method of distributing points
+* A Page appears, where the User can select the various details of their Character
-* A User should be able to randomly generate numbers, or select from a predefined list of numbers
-* When Ability points are distributed, the Base Stats table will update to reflect these changes
+* The User should have various dropdowns, all affected by their previous choices
-* This tab should be blocked until Race and Class are selected
+* This tab should be blurred out until Race & Class are selected
+* Height and Weight should be effected by the race of the Character
+* Ideals should not be selectable until Background is selected

 ###Usage
-* Once Class & Race are selected, the User will click "Abilities" to select their Character's Ability Scores
+* Once Class & Race are selected, the User clicks "Description" to fill out the Character's Description:
-  * Six random Ability Scores are generated, or the options of "15, 14, 13, 12, 10, 8" are availiable
-  * User then drags the numbers to the Ability that they want the score on
-  * The Abilities are then modified to reflect Race choice
-  * The Character's Final Hit Points will be calculated once Constitution is calculated
-* User will confirm their Abilities selection by clicking on another section to continue their Character Creation
+  * Name (Text)
+  * Sex (Male/Female)
+  * Height (Slider determined from Race)
+  * Weight (Slider determined from Race)
+  * Alignment (Dropdown)
+  * Background (Dropdown)
+  * Personality (Text)
+  * Ideals (Dropdown determined from Background)
+  * Bonds (Text)
+  * Flaws (Text)
+  * Physical Appearance (Text)

 ##User Selects Starting Equipment for New Character